saumikn/airlinemaps/readme.md

 &nbsp;

 ![](screenshots/all-ord.png)
 Domestic routes flown from ORD, using the same color scheme as the first screenshot.
-ORD is the only other airport serving multiple airlines as a hub (American and United).
+ORD another airport serving multiple airlines as a hub (American and United).
 This is why there are many blue and green lines, but very few red lines.

 &nbsp;